Financial Aid Information Specific to Coronavirus

 Students should contact their local SNAP offices to find out how to apply, or for other questions about their SNAP eligibility.
 State SNAP agencies administer the program, process applications, and determine eligibility.
 Contact information for State SNAP agencies and local offices can be found in FNS’ SNAP State Directory.

 What if a family member has lost income due to Covid -19?

-The FAFSA for the 2020-21 school year must be completed initially using the family's 2018 income information.
-Financial aid administrators (FAA) have statutory authority to use professional judgment to make adjustments on a case-by-case basis to the cost of attendance or to the data used in calculating the EFC to reflect a student’s special circumstances, such as using 2020 estimated income as opposed to 2018 income.
+Financial aid administrators (FAA) have statutory authority to use professional judgment to make adjustments on a case-by-case basis to the cost of attendance or to the data used in calculating the EFC to reflect a student’s special circumstances, such as using the prior year income or the projected current year income.
 The use of professional judgment where students and/or their families have been affected by COVID-19 is permitted, such as in the case where an employer closes for a period of time as a result of COVID-19.
 In making professional judgment determinations, FAAs must obtain documentation and retain it in each student’s file.
 This documentation must substantiate the reason for any adjustment.
 Examples of documentation we may request are: current year income statements, such as pay stubs and unemployment compensation determinations or other items based on individual circumstances as determinations must be made and documented on a case-by-case basis.
 Students/families finding themselves in this situation should contact our office.
 We can make a determination if you meet the criteria for the adjustment and provide you with the appropriate forms for reconsideration for federal and PA state aid if applicable.

 Satisfactory Academic Progress: